-I have my niece to thank for finding this sugar-coated crescent because while in Cornwall I watched her Paddington DVD and this is where it was set.
-If you haven’t seen the film it’s utterly delightful and certainly one to add to your Christmas viewing.
+I have my niece to thank for finding this sugar-coated crescent because I watched her Paddington DVD and this is where it was filmed.
+If you haven’t seen the film it’s utterly delightful and certainly one to add to your list.
 I didn’t feel too guilty taking photos because I’m sure many Paddington fans make a pilgrimage to the crescent.
 And who can blame them?

 BYWATER STREET, SW3